federator3/Db2-Python-Jupyter/README.md

 # Db2-Python-Jupyter

-Sample Jupyter Notebooks with Db2
+Sample Jupyter Notebooks with Db2.
+Focus is on interacting with Db2 from a Notebook and on data visualization.